-Certain strains of bacteria protect us from pathogenic (bad) bacteria.
+Certain strains of (good) bacteria protect us from pathogenic (bad) bacteria.
 The “good” bacteria inhibit the “bad” through competition.

 Intestinal bacteria determine how our immune system responds.
 For example, A higher composition of intestinal bifidobacterium is correlated with a decrease in allergies in infants.
 Healthy, non-allergic infants have more bifidus bacteria.

 Diseases Affected by Bacteria